LITMUS-RT/www.litmus-rt.org/index.md

 ## Non-Goals

-LITMUS^RT is a research prototype that is reasonably stable and tested---it works---but there are currently no plans to turn it into a production-quality system suitable for safety- or mission-critical applications.
+LITMUS^RT is a research prototype that is reasonably stable and tested---it works---but we do not have the resources to maintain a rigorous QA regime as it would be expected of a production-quality system suitable for safety- or mission-critical applications.

 Furthermore, LITMUS^RT's API is not "stable," that is, interfaces and implementations may change without warning between releases.
 POSIX-compliance is not a goal; the LITMUS^RT-API offers alternate system call interfaces.